© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Ffynnon Mary Burnt Mound 300m SE of Carn Wen is a scheduled monument protected by Cadw under reference BR420.
 View the official record →

-Ffynnon Mary Burnt Mound is a prehistoric burnt mound situated approximately 300 metres south-east of Carn Wen in Breconshire, Wales.
+Ffynnon Mary Burnt Mound is a Neolithic or Bronze Age burnt mound located approximately 300 metres south-east of Carn Wen in Breconshire, Wales.
 It is designated a Scheduled Ancient Monument by Cadw under reference BR420.

 Ffynnon Mary Burnt Mound 300m SE of Carn Wen dates from the prehistoric period, and is classified as a burnt mound.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Ffynnon Mary Burnt Mound 300m SE of Carn Wen is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is BR420.